 While smoking is most commonly associated with lung cancer, it has also been linked to many other types of cancer, including:

 Call now to be connected with one of our compassionate treatment specialists.

 Because addiction and eating disorders are similar in many ways, someone who suffers from one, often has the other.
 This has led to the need for treatment that seeks to address the root causes of both.
 Substance addiction and eating disorders can feed off of one another.
 Therefore, treatments that address both the substance use and the eating disorder together are ideal to help the addict not rely on one to cope with the other.
 The earlier a person is treated, the better.
 Seek a specialist or program that has experience in treatment for both disorders.

 There are a variety of both inpatient and outpatient treatment options.
 Inpatient options are typically reserved for those who are medically unstable based on vital signs, lab findings, worsening symptoms, or risk of suicide.

 Residential care is provided to those who are stable and do not need intensive medical care.
 Partial hospital care may be offered to those impaired by eating disorders, but who aren’t under an immediate risk but still need to be regularly assessed.
 Those who are stable with their symptoms under control may not need daily monitoring and could be offered outpatient care.

-Antidepressants and antipsychotic medications are sometimes prescribed to bulimics who also abuse substances.
-It’s important these medications are not also abused, so proper management of them should be discussed with a doctor.
+Antidepressants and antipsychotic medications are sometimes prescribed to bulimics who also use substances.
+It’s important these medications are not also used, so proper management of them should be discussed with a doctor.
 For bulimics, there are programs (both inpatient and outpatient) in which meals are supervised.